tencent cloud

 }

-// `common prefix` indicates the path that ends with the `delimiter`.
-If the `delimiter` is set to `/`, the `common prefix` indicates the paths of all subdirectories.
+// common prefix indicates the path truncated by delimiter.
+If delimiter is set to /, common prefix indicates the path of all subdirectories.

 List<String> commonPrefixs = objectListing.getCommonPrefixes();

-// The object summary shows all listed objects.
+// object summary represents a list of all listed objects.

 List<COSObjectSummary> cosObjectSummaries = objectListing.getObjectSummaries();